Hostile Takeover

 J frowned, but the human had decided.

-Another use of the spray can left another cloud of cleaning fluid, falling like a gentle breath.
+Another use of the spray can left a new cloud of cleaning fluid, falling like a gentle breath.
 Tessa folded the cloth and then, with a few last sweeps, freed J of dust.
 She twisted the arm this way and that, seeing how the light danced over the curved surface.
 Checking for spots she missed, but Tessa had been thorough.

 “There, all clean.”
 The human smiled again.
 “Now…” She sat down the bottle and placed her hand in the drone’s.
 “Can you squeeze for me?”